CiscoDevNet/cml-class-automation/README.md

 The syntax of this file is as follows:

 * `id`: A unique UUID to use for the lab.
 There are many tools that can generate a UUID.
 You can do this with the Python one-liner: `python -c 'import uuid;print(uuid.uuid1())'`
-* `students`: A list of one or more students' usernames for which the lab will be deployed
+* `students`: A list of one or more students' usernames for which the lab will be deployed (students will receive an email once their lab instance has been scheduled)
 * `labdef`: Name of the lab definition file found in the `labs_base` directory without any extension; this will be the lab that is deployed for each student
 * `start_time`: The date and time to start the lab in the format YYYY-MM-DD hh:mm
 * `duration`: The time (in hours) that the lab will run